홈CorporationEthical ManagementEthical management system

 C) Misappropriation for personal benefits by taking advantage of the Company’s assets or information;

-D) Exerting unfair influence on vendors by taking advantage of job position such as special consideration for a job position and any special benefits;
+D) Exerting unfair influence on vendors by taking advantage of their job position such as special consideration for a job position and any special benefits;

 F) Acquisition of the partner’s stocks in an unfair fashion